Alem is an entrepreneur and writer with an A.S. in digital filmmaking.

 House and his team are all known to break into your home in order to gain access into 'the real you'.
 You see almost every time House and his team gets a new patient they always catch them in a lie.
 In a life or death situation keeping secrets from your doctor can be deadly.
 Oh I forgot, this is pertinent to the analysis.
 Let me explain what House and his team does.

 House is a Diagnostician.
 He is responsible for finding out the cause and cure for ailments that other doctors have failed to.
 Often times unlawful things like breaking into your home or illegally drugging someone ends up being the steps he's needs to solve the 'case'.
 Yes just like a detective every new patient is a 'case'.
 Do not for get the Batman and Joker quotes I swear it will keep getting better.

 In addition to breaking the law to get answers he also uses mental manipulation.
 There are many times House would play patients against their loved ones, teachers, bosses or even doctors in order to get to the bottom of things.
 Now that you know what he does let me explain who I he is and why I think he is that way.
-Here are the three character traits I think are most influential to his personality in the order I will adress them;
+Here are the three character traits I think are most influential to his personality in the order I will address them.